Hindu wedding: Panigrahana

-In Punjabi and Gujarati weddings this step is called Hast-Milap (literally, "meeting of hands").
-The whole ceremony was timed around an auspicious time (Mauhurat) for this step and a few decades ago the wedding invitation would even list the time when this event was going to take place.
+In Punjabi and Gujarati weddings this step is called Hast-Milan (literally, "meeting of hands").
+The whole ceremony was timed around an auspicious time (Muhurat) for this step and a few decades ago the wedding invitation would even list the time when this event was going to take place.

 Saptapadi – short form

 The Saptapadi (Sanskrit "seven steps"/"seven feet"; sometimes called Saat Phere: "seven rounds") is the most important ritual of Vedic Hindu weddings, and represents the legal element of the Hindu marriage ceremony.
 The couple conduct seven circuits of the Holy Fire (Agni), which is considered a witness to the vows they make to each other.
 In some regions, a piece of clothing or sashes worn by the bride and groom are tied together for this ritual.
 Elsewhere, the groom holds the bride's right hand in his own right hand.
 Each circuit of the consecrated fire is led by either the bride or the groom, varying by community and region.
 Usually, the bride leads the groom in the first circuit.
 In North India, the first six circuits are led by the bride, and the final one by the groom.
 In Central India and Suriname, the bride leads the first three or four circuits.
 With each circuit, the couple makes a specific vow to establish some aspect of a happy relationship and household for each other.

 In some South Indian weddings, after each saying a mantra at each of the seven steps, the couple say these words together: